molaruna/percept_processing/README.md

 with BrainSense Technology for time-series and spectral analyses.

 ## Getting started
 This code uses the current version of Python on Google Colab.
-As of February 2022, this version is Python 3.6.9.
+When written, this version was Python 3.6.9.

 ## Data
 Neural electrophysiological data are derived from the BrainSense Percept PC neurostimulator (Medtronic).